hayohn/Mars_HTML/README.md

    - The Jupyter Notebook [`part_2_mars_weather.ipynb`](part_2_mars_weather.ipynb) contains the code for automating browsing, scraping, visualizing and analyzing Mars weather data from an HTML table.

 3. **Requirements**
-   - The notebooks use libraries such as Splinter and BeautifulSoup, which can be installed using the provided [`requirements.txt`](requirements.txt).
+   - The notebooks use libraries such as Splinter and BeautifulSoup.

 ## Acknowledgnents